Samy-lahoues/Flash-cards/README.md

-# Pizza menu section using REACT, Vite and typescript
+# Flash cards using REACT, Vite and typescript